 Colorado Casino Towns

-Since most of Colorado’s population lives on the Front Range, that’s where you find its three casino towns, just tucked away in the mountains.
-All three historic towns are former mining meccas, with a long past of rowdiness and gambling.
+Since most of Colorado’s population lives on the Front Range, that’s where you find its three casino towns.
+Tucked away in the mountains, all three historic areas are former mining meccas with a long past of rowdiness and gambling.

-The two neighboring mountain towns of Central City and Black Hawk await Denver’s Front Range residents 24 hours a day.
-From table games to slots, you can find it in either town.
-Central City features the better historic district, having burned completely and rebuilt with bricks.
-Black Hawk, on the other hand, showcases the largest casinos in Colorado.
+The neighboring mountain towns of Central City and Black Hawk await Denver’s Front Range residents 24 hours a day.
+You’ll find a more pleasant historic district in Central City, as the original one burnt down and was replaced with charming brick buildings.
+Black Hawk, on the other hand, mostly just showcases the largest betting centers in Colorado.

-Locals Colorado Springs and the southern Front Range head to Cripple Creek.
-It’s got real mining town charm and plenty of gambling halls to entice you.
-It’s 45 minutes from the Springs.
+Locals to Colorado Springs and the southern Front Range typically head to Cripple Creek.
+It’s got real mining town vibes and plenty of gambling halls to entice you.
+It’s only about an hour’s drive if you route up through Woodland Park.

 Indian Casinos in the Southwest